 when the loop contains internal procedures, see Internal Procedures.

-Internal procedure calls are translated into GO TO
+Internal procedure calls are translated into GO TO statements,

 and violate the Fortran-77 standard which prohibits extended range DO

 loops.
-Therefore, Flecs can generate an alternate form of DO
+Therefore, Flecs can generate an alternate form of DO loop,

-form, which replaces the DO
+the FAKEDO form, which replaces the DO loop with equivalent

 Fortran code.